 The first step is a visit to the church for a Sunday morning service, when you can see the church in action, hear the organ and get to meet the clergy.
-Sunday services are at 8:30 and 10:30 am (10:00 am during summer months).
+Sunday services are at 8:30 and 10:30 am.
 After this visit, couples must contact the office to ascertain available dates, and to make an appointment with the Rector (this appointment is required even if guest clergy will officiate).

-Wedding fees are: $750.00 for members, $1,500.00 for non-members.
+Yes.
+Grace charges a use of space fee and has different fees for members and non-members.
 Grace makes every effort to accommodate couples wishing to be married at Grace, and lower fees may be negotiated in cases of special need or circumstance, at the discretion of the Rector.
-Otherwise, Grace expects full payment of the amounts above.

 “Member” refers to persons who attend Grace Church regularly and support its ministries with a regular financial contribution; “non-member” refers to those who do not attend regularly or make a yearly financial commitment.